daggerhart/taxonomy-term-image/README.md

 **filter `taxonomy-term-image-taxonomy`**:

 Change the taxonomy targeted by the plugin.
-By default post categories are used.
+By default, the `category` taxonomy is the only taxonomy targeted.
 You can change this to tags if you'd like following the example below:

 ```php
 	function the_term_image_taxonomy( $taxonomy ) {
 		// use for tags instead of categories